stencho/Swoop/readme.md

 - [ ] Text Box
 - [x] Title Bar (with window dragging)
 - [x] Toggle Button

+#### Implemented useful features and effects
+- UIElements are simple to build, fully aware of mouse state, and can automatically draw all of their contents to a RenderTarget2D by setting a bool (then draw that to the screen later), to avoid things like text spilling out of boxes
+- Easy to use drawing library for images, text, and 2D primitives
+- 2D image-based SDFs
+- Circle SDFs
+- Dithering
+- A 2D GJK implementation

 #### Most current SwoopDemo screenshot